top of page

 Biography

 A Houston native, Gonzalo A Ramos holds a Masters in Sacred Music from the University of St. Thomas and a Bachelor in Music from the Moores School of Music at the University of Houston.
 In addition, Gonzalo holds a Minor in Marketing and Business from the Bauer School of Business at the University of Houston.
-Gonzalo is the Artistic Director of the Houston Cecilia Chamber Choir, Artistic Director and Founder of Credo Sacred Vocal Arts Ensemble, serves as the Artistic Director for the Bravura Concert Series, and is the Director of Music for Hispanic Liturgy at All Saints Catholic Church in the Heights, Houston, TX.
+Mr. Ramos is the Artistic Director of Houston Cecilia Chamber Choir, serves as Artistic Director for the Bravura Concert Series, and is the Director of Music and Liturgy at All Saints Catholic Church in the Heights, Houston, TX.
+Mr. Ramos serves on the National Pastoral Musicians Galveston-Houston Chapter Executive Board, serves on the Hispanic Pastoral Musicians Conference Houston Chapter Executive Board, serves on Catholic Literary Arts Board of Directors, and is the current Director of Marketing for Catholic Literary Arts.

 IMG_1990_edited.jpg